ROR101KG-0416/homework-assignment-instructions/lesson_06.md

 - A user should be able to view a list of all restaurants in your database by either navigating to:
   -  the root path of your app or:
   - `/restaurants`
-- The index view should only list restaurant names (the address should not be listed in the index view)
+- The index view should only list restaurant names (the address should not be displayed in the index view)
 - The name of each restaurant in the index view should be a link that navigates to the detail page (show view) of the restaurant that was selected
 - The show view of each resturant should display both the name and the full address of the restaurant that was selected
 - Your app must contain test (at least restaurants), you can accomplish this by either:

- - Create your restaurants using the rails console (we cover how to create restaurants using the web interface in the next class) or
+ - Create your restaurants using the rails console (we cover how to create restaurants using the web interface in the next class)
+ **or**
  -  Using Rails built in seed data functionality - Read [Migrations and Seed Data in the Rails Guide](http://edgeguides.rubyonrails.org/active_record_migrations.html#migrations-and-seed-data) for more information.
 - **Do not worry about aesthetics** - we will cover styling your rails app in a later lesson